Functional Meyer-Tanaka Formula: Applications

-Hence, we will apply formula (\ref{eq:meyer_tanaka_form2}) with $a_t = \barm(X_t) = \barm(X_{t-})$, which is clearly a continuous process of finite variation, since $(x_t)_{t \geq 0}$ is a continuous semimartingale.
+Hence, we have seen that $\barm$ satisfies Hypotheses \ref{hypo:hypotheses_convex}.
+We will then apply formula (\ref{eq:meyer_tanaka_form2}) with $a_t = \barm(X_t) = \barm(X_{t-})$, which is clearly a continuous process of finite variation, since $(x_t)_{t \geq 0}$ is a continuous semimartingale.
 These equalities hold because the process $x$ is continuous.
-Therefore, we finally find the pathwise version of the important formula of L\'evy
+Therefore, by Equation (\ref{eq:meyer_tanaka_form2}), we finally find the pathwise version of the important formula of L\'evy:

 where $L^{x-\barm}$ is the local time of the process $(x_t - \barm_t)_{t \in [0,T]}$.\\

 Furthermore, the same analysis could be performed for the running minimum.
 Indeed,